USA Truckload Shipping Logo

 • Evaluation difficulties

-Without precise specifications, carriers cannot accurately assess whether they have the resources and capacity to meet the requirements.
-This misalignment increases the likelihood of tender rejection, as carriers may be unwilling to commit to terms they cannot confidently fulfill.
+Without precise specifications, carriers cannot accurately assess whether they have the resources and capacity to meet the shipper’s requirements.

 Rate Disparities